MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/enabling-oauth-confidential-clients-with-ad-fs.md

 ---
-description: "Build a server-side application that uses OAuth confidential clients by using AD FS 2016 or later" ms.assetid: 5a64e790-6725-4099-aa08-8067d57c3168
+description: "Build a server-side application that uses OAuth confidential clients.
+Use AD FS 2016 or later." ms.assetid: 5a64e790-6725-4099-aa08-8067d57c3168
 title: Build a server-side app that uses OAuth confidential clients by using Active Directory Federation Services 2016 or later
 author: billmath